simontelephonics/transcribe-with-azure/README.md

 Change the `$apiKey` variable at the top of the file to the key you copied earlier.

-If your Speech Service resource is not in the eastus region, adjust the `$msSpeechUrl` variable to reflect the correct region.
+If your Speech Service resource is not in the eastus region (make note of this on the API Keys screen shown above), adjust the `$msSpeechUrl` variable to reflect the correct region.

 #### FreePBX voicemail config